Amzzy78/Check-your-pecs/README.md

 ###__Media__

-- The Hero image is from??...
 - The images used on the website are from:
 - https://stock.adobe.com/ie/Library/urn:aaid:sc:EU:4461e351-b9c3-4027-bbf4-a7d3a62a4551?asset_id=239379632
+- The diagrams used are from:
 - virtualmedicalcentre.com
 - karenhospital.org
 - Hero image was optimised at https://imagecompressor.com/